sehgalvibhor/task-challenge/README.md

 * Hosted on Heroku
 * Live version: https://precogtask.herokuapp.com/
 * Thanks to various tutorials most of the code is reused and optimized.

+## Likes Predictor Linear Regression
+* Described in the prediction folder